LeNhuTrang/TodoApp/README.md

-[With Typscript] TodoApp.
+[With Typescript] TodoApp.
 Use of typescript and react-beautiful-dnd